opensemanticworld/rapsql/README.md

 docker exec -it pgdb-container psql "postgres://<POSTGRES_USER>:<POSTGRES_PASSWORD>@<DOCKER_SERVICE_PGDB>:<POSTGRES_PORT>/<POSTGRES_DB>"
 ~~~

-If you have not made any changes to your credentials after changing the file name from 'dotenv' to '.env', you can just copy the command below:
+If you have not made any changes to your credentials after changing the filename from 'dotenv' to '.env', you can just copy the command below:
 ~~~
 docker exec -it pgdb-container psql "postgres://your.username:rapsqladm@pgdb:5432/rapsql"
 ~~~